Construction Site Security: The Ultimate Guide

 Deter Holiday Crime

 Identifying potential risks can help construction site managers develop a comprehensive security plan that addresses all possible threats.
-Some common security risks on construction sites include:
+Some common construction site security risks include:

 • Theft: Construction sites often contain valuable equipment and materials, making them attractive targets for theft.

-• Vandalism: Construction sites are sometimes targeted by vandals.
+• Vandalism: Vandals sometimes target construction sites.
 These criminals may damage equipment or materials.
 Even one incident can cause delays and additional costs.

 • Sabotage: Incapacitating equipment or a job site is a more severe security risk.
 Sabotaging equipment can cause significant harm to people and project timelines.